2i2c-org/infrastructure/docs/topic/infrastructure/config.md

 The default memory limit and guarantee for all users across all our hubs is set in [`helm-charts/basehub/values.yaml`](https://github.com/2i2c-org/infrastructure/tree/HEAD/helm-charts/basehub/values.yaml#L104), under `jupyterhub.singleuser.memory`.
-This is sometimes overriden on a per-hub basis in the config for the hub under [`config/clusters`](https://github.com/2i2c-org/infrastructure/tree/HEAD/config/clusters)
+This is sometimes overridden on a per-hub basis in the config for the hub under [`config/clusters`](https://github.com/2i2c-org/infrastructure/tree/HEAD/config/clusters)

 ### 2i2c staff lists